whoismz/emt/README.md

 # emt

 A Rust library for tracing executable memory in Linux userspace using eBPF.
 It tracks syscalls like `mmap`, `mprotect`, and `munmap` to monitor memory regions that gain execution permissions, and dumps their contents for further analysis.
+This is useful for analyzing JIT compilers, shellcode injection, or dynamic code loading in malware analysis and reverse engineering.

 ## Requirements
-- Linux kernel 5.8+ with eBPF support
+- Rust (latest stable)
-- Rust
+- `Clang/LLVM` and `libbpf`
-- `clang`, `llvm`, `libbpf`
+- Linux kernel 5.8 or later with eBPF support enabled
-- Root privileges or `CAP_SYS_ADMIN` (required to load BPF programs)
+- Root privileges or `CAP_BPF` or `CAP_SYS_ADMIN`

 ## Building
 ```bash